saifaustcse/SDLC-Methodologies/README.md

 - Requirement changes at the later stages would lead to higher costs as the changes would be required in all the phases
 - Requirement and test documents need to be updated if any changes have to be made amid the software development
 - No working software module is produced until late in the life cycle
-- The progress of the stage is hard to measure while it is still in the development
+- The progress of a stage is hard to measure while it is still in development
 - Not suitable for the projects where requirements are at a moderate to high risk of changing
 - Not a good model for large, complex, or object-oriented projects